vlandham/captain_z/out/captain_z.md

 #

 "No!"
-Lucy cried as Captain Z leaped.
+Lucy cried as Captain Z leapt.

 The guards were frozen as they watched.
 Everyone expected her to disappear over the side of the building.

 But that is not what happened.

-They all watched in awe as the captain floated through the air like a cloud in the breeze.
+They all watched stunned as the captain floated through the air like a cloud in the breeze.

 She landed gently on the next rooftop, jogging to a stop.